- When are you open?

 - Should I hold my breath when I pass by Laurel Hill Cemetery?

 It's not recommended.
 That is just a superstition.
 Also, given how long the cemetery is, it is potentially very dangerous.

 Many paranormal investigations have been made over the years.
 The question remains open (and probably always will).
 Schedule a private investigation with Free Spirit Paranormal Investigators and draw your own conclusion.

 - Are you associated with West Laurel Hill Cemetery in Bala Cynwyd, PA?

 Yes.
 We like to think of ourselves as “sister” cemeteries.
 West Laurel Hill Cemetery was founded 33 years after Laurel Hill Cemetery, in 1869.
 Prompted by the establishment of Fairmount Park which hemmed in Laurel Hill and prevented any future expansion of cemetery grounds, founder John Jay Smith recognized opportunities across the river where more space was still available.
-To this day we are two separate cemeteries, with different operations and missions.
+To this day we are operated as two separate cemeteries, under one organization.